microsoft/semantic-kernel/docs/decisions/00NN-azure-open-ai-connectors.md

 Cons:

 - Breaking changes for developers using the current OpenAI connector.
-- Breaking changes upcomming for developers using the current Azure specific connectors (AI + Memory).
+- Breaking changes upcoming for developers using the current Azure specific connectors (AI + Memory).

 ## Option 3 - Current OpenAI Connector changing internals only